fibreville/minotaure_php/README.md

 ### Purpose

-This program lets you create the "AT RPG" (Asynchronous Tactical Role-Playing Game) on your own server where hundreds of players can take decisions collectively by voting.
-It was designed to be used on Twitch.
+This program, installed on a server, allow several hundred players to live the same adventure by voting on the next action to do for the group, among other things.

-The original source was provided by [FibreTigre](https://www.twitch.tv/fibretigre) on 12/31/2020.
+The original code was publicly delivered by [FibreTigre](https://www.twitch.tv/fibretigre) on the 31/12/2020 under the name ATRPG.
+It has been developed here since by volunteers.
+It was officially renamed "MINOTAURE" on the 28/03/2021.
+Discover streams that use Minotaure on the official website [minotau.re].
-Join his community's Discord (in French + 1 English channel): [https://discord.gg/RAhph7z]
+Join the FibreTigre Discord community (in French + 1 English channel) : [https://discord.gg/RAhph7z].

 ### Install without Docker